 Abstract Art

-Abstract art, a movement that emerged in the early 20th century, redefined the boundaries of visual expression.
-Rather than depicting reality as we see it, abstract art seeks to evoke emotion, ideas, and experiences through non-representational forms, colours, and shapes.
+Abstract art reimagines what painting can be — using form, colour, and texture to stir something within you.
+Our range of abstract art in London celebrates that freedom.
+From bold, modern compositions to quiet, meditative works, each piece is chosen for its ability to connect with you beyond the literal, and to keep speaking to you long after you’ve hung it.
 Artists in this genre focus on the fundamental elements of composition—line, form, texture, and colour—rather than direct representation of objects or figures.
 This freedom allows for boundless creative exploration, leading to works that engage the viewer on a more instinctive and emotional level.

 While Wassily Kandinsky is often credited as the pioneer of abstract art, it was actually Hilma af Klint who created the first purely abstract work in 1906.
 Her paintings, often inspired by spiritualism and theosophy, explored geometric shapes, vibrant colours, and mystical themes, making her a significant figure in early abstraction.
 Kandinsky, inspired by such work, later developed his theory of "inner necessity" and abstract painting style.